-As we are in plain ChatGPT hype, as everyone seems to be aware of this AI tool, one of the questions people ask is, “how to avoid your text being detected as written by ChatGPT by AI detection software“?
-Reportedly, universities and even high schools forbid children from using ChatGPT to produce content.
+As we are in plain ChatGPT hype, as everyone seems to be aware of this AI tool, one of the questions people ask is, “How to avoid your text being detected as written by ChatGPT by AI detection software“?
+Reportedly, universities and high schools forbid children from using ChatGPT to produce content.
 Why would you be willing to write something independently when you can do your essay with ChatGPT?

 Moreover, the classifier may not perform well on text written by children or in languages other than English, as it was primarily trained on English content written by adults.
-Therefore, it is essential to be cautious while using the AI Text Classifier and to consider these limitations before making any conclusions based on its results.
+Therefore, it was essential to be cautious while using the AI Text Classifier and to consider these limitations before making any conclusions based on its results.

 What does Open AI say about the limitations of the tool?

 We’ve trained a classifier to distinguish between text written by a human and by AIs from various providers.
 While it is impossible to detect all AI-written text reliably, we believe good classifiers can inform mitigations for false claims that a human wrote AI-generated text: for example, running automated misinformation campaigns, using AI tools for academic dishonesty, and positioning an AI chatbot as a human.